 Marc Chagall – the Russian painter who became the painter of love

-In 1933 a number of Chagall’s paintings were publicly burnt by the Nazis outside the Mannheim Art Gallery.
-In 1937, on the orders of the Nazi regime, all Chagall’s works were removed from German museums.
-Three of these paintings were shown in the notorious Degenerate Art Exhibition alongside other confiscated art works.
+By the 1930’s Marc Chagall’s paintings were selling well.
+In 1933 several Chagall’s paintings were publicly burnt by the Nazis, outside of the Mannheim Art Gallery.
+In 1937, on the orders of the Nazi regime, all Chagall’s works were removed from German museums, three were shown in the notorious Degenerate Art Exhibition in 1937.
 Shortly after the outbreak of the Second World War, Chagall moved his family to the United States.
-On the 23rd of June 1941, the same day Germany invaded Russia, Chagall and his family arrived in New York.

-In New York Pierre Matisse, the son of artist Henri Matisse, organised Chagall’s first exhibition in America.
-Taking place in November 1941, at the Pierre Matisse Gallery in New York.
-In 1944 Chagall’s wife Bella fell ill with a viral infection.
-She died just 36 hours after her arrival at hospital.
-Chagall was heartbroken.
-In the late 1940’s a number of retrospective exhibitions were held of Chagall’s work with shows in New York, London, Zurich and Bern in Switzerland.
+In New York Pierre Matisse, the son of artist Henri Matisse, organised Chagall’s first exhibition in America, in November 1941, at the Pierre Matisse Gallery in New York.
+In the late 1940’s exhibitions were held of Chagall’s work in New York, London, Zurich and Bern in Switzerland.
 They were all hugely successful.
-But Chagall longed to return to France, in 1948 he left America for good.
+But Marc Chagall longed to return to France, in 1948 he left America for good.

 Do you enjoy my videos?
 Become my patron and receive cool rewards in return.
 Checkout my Patreon Site for details: